✨ Professional Resume Review | Get Yours Today | Certified Experts

 A Data Scientist

-Many organizations rely on data to optimize operations, make predictions, and solve problems.
-Data scientists collect and compile large sets of raw data and convert them into easy-to-understand information and facts.
+Many organizations rely on data to optimize operations, predict, and solve problems.
+Data scientists collect and compile sizable raw data sets and convert them into easy-to-understand information and facts.

 Some of their many functions involve programming, data processing, and using business logic and statistics to make comprehensive data conclusions, make predictions or projections, and improve business efficiencies.

-Due to the nature of their work, data scientists work in any industry or sector like sales or Robotic process automation creation
+Due to the nature of their work, data scientists work in any industry or sector, such as sales or Robotic process automation creation.

 A Video Game Designer/Developer

-A video game designer/developer designs video games using programming and coding languages and game creation platforms.
-The games we play on our mobile phones and laptops are developed by these specialists.
+A video game designer/developer develops video games using programming, coding languages, and game creation platforms.
+These specialists also develop the games we play on our mobile phones and laptops.

-Their duties involve the creation of every aspect of a video game.
-These include the storyline, characters, rules, settings, and props.
+Their duties involve creating every aspect of a video game, including the storyline, characters, rules, settings, and props.
 Their tasks range from visual appearance and gameplay quality to debugging.

 They test the early versions of a game and pitch new ideas for (new) games to their management or teams.